-This addendum of the Priory Junior School Safeguarding and Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time.
+This revised addendum of the Priory Junior School Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements when schools need to close due to a lockdown, to protect all children, whether attending school or remaining at home, from harm and abuse.

-Priory Junior School is committed to ensuring the safety and wellbeing of all its students
+Priory Junior School is committed to ensuring the safety and wellbeing of all its students and will ensure compliance with Keeping Children Safe in Education (KCSIE) which remains in force throughout the response to coronavirus (COVID-19).